OpenCyphal/CETL/README.md

 the default STL allocator but will always support an alternative way to manage their memory.
 - **CETL minimizes type aliasing and never injects typedef or macros into external namespaces.** – If an `std::uint8_t` will suffice CETL uses that explicitly.
 If a function should be constexpr the constexpr keyword will be used. etc.
-- **CETL tries really, really hard to not use macros** – With the exception of include guard ifndef clauses, CETL does not use any C macros where a C++ template or other construct will suffice.
+- **CETL tries really, really hard to not use macros** – Except where AUTOSAR-14 Rule A16-0-1 permits, CETL does not use any C macros where a C++ template or other construct will suffice.
 - **CETL is [Autosar C++14](https://www.autosar.org/fileadmin/standards/adaptive/20-11/AUTOSAR_RS_CPP14Guidelines.pdf)
 compliant** – Where it violates Autosar rules comments will provide a clear rationale.
-- **CETL headers have minimal dependencies** – While there is a `cetl/cetl.h` it is minimal and does not drag a large set of conventions, typedefs, and other constructs that will pollute your code.
-Each type provided is isolated as much as practical and users that want to copy and paste one of the CETL headers into their project can easily elide cetl.h with minimal effort.
+- **CETL headers have minimal dependencies** – While there is a `cetl/cetl.hpp` it is minimal and does not drag a large set of conventions, typedefs, and other constructs that will pollute your code.
+Each type provided is isolated as much as practical and users that want to copy and paste one of the CETL headers into their project can easily elide cetl.hpp with minimal effort.